ibm-cloud-docs/netezza/authentication/enable_saml_authentication.md

 ## Setting SAML authentication with the Netezza UI
 {: #setting_saml_wc}

-1. Log in to the Netezza UI as a user who is part of an administrative group.
-See, [Getting started with the Netezza UI](/docs/netezza?topic=netezza-getstarted-console).
+1. Log in to the Netezza UI as a user who is part of an administrative group.<!--See, [Getting started with the Netezza UI](/docs/netezza?topic=netezza-getstarted-console).-->
 1. Go to `IdP configuration` page.
 1. Click on `SAML` to enable `SAML` authentication.

 ## Setting SAML authentication with the Netezza UI query editor
 {: #setting_saml_wcqe}

-1. Log in to the Netezza UI as a user who is part of an administrative group.
-See, [Getting started with the Netezza UI](/docs/netezza?topic=netezza-getstarted-console).
+1. Log in to the Netezza UI as a user who is part of an administrative group.<!--See, [Getting started with the Netezza UI](/docs/netezza?topic=netezza-getstarted-console).-->
 1. Go to the **Query editor**.
 1. Register a `SAML` external authentication system.